-Steve Stroud is in his second year as Associate Athletics Director for External Affairs at the College of Charleston.
+Steve Stroud finished his second year as Associate Athletics Director for External Affairs at the College of Charleston, after being hired in 2011.

 Stroud most recently spent three and a half years with the University of Missouri-Kansas City Athletic Department as Associate Athletics Director for External Affairs.

-Stroud will serve as a senior athletics administrator with responsibility for major-gift fundraising, Cougar Club, marketing and promotions, ticket operations and sports supervision.
+Stroud serves as a senior athletics administrator with responsibility for major-gift fundraising, Cougar Club, marketing and promotions, ticket operations and sports supervision.

 While at UMKC, Stroud was an intricate part of generating funds needed for the Durwood Soccer Stadium and Recreational Field.
 The $5 million stadium gift was the fourth largest in UMKC history and the largest gift ever given to the athletics department.